StevenMDixon/IJScript/README.md

 ## Goal

 Create the most unreadable answers for common "coding test" questions and have them work properly.
-I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who rights javascript should do.
+I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in javascript should do.

 ## Challenge